-Edna was born in the early stages of the 20th century and was a teenage by 1920.
+Edna was born in the early stages of the 20th century and was a teenager by 1920.
 These impressionable years would lead Edna into Art, growing from a school for gifted children to a top University student.
 She won awards, was featured in the local papers and made an impact in the river front neighborhoods of St Louis.
 Then came difficult years and the freedom she had morphed into survival, love and marriage.
 She never gained fame for her Art but was a fixture in the Lafayette Square city landscape she called home.

 History is filled with millions of historical unknown Artists that appear like perennial flowers…. are beautiful to those who have the pleasure of direct experience with a creative soul, but they slowly disappear, with their family taking on the burden of keeping their Work visible.
 On the Seib Family Trust page lies the social media offerings of the real people that knew this Artist.
 They speak of Edna in a way, I never could and show off the fruits of their beloved Matriarch for the world to see.
 Honoring this artist takes finesse and sharing the powerful stories from the family.